aws-samples/pega-on-eks-aurora-postgresql/README.md

 Update Respective ECR image Repo URLS ( complete URLS) in row #s 100, 404, 410,432 and 434

-Update the Pega Admin Password that you prefer in row #413
+Update the Pega Admin Password that you prefer in row #413 example Test@12345

 Deploy Pega by running the following commands